asift91/Manual_Migration/option2.md

 	- Region: Select default region as eastus
 	- Select Next: IP Addresses, and for IPv4 address space, enter 10.1.0.0/16.
 	- Select Add subnet, then select the default address name and select Subnet name
-	- Then create a subnet in the Virtual Network using AZ CLI command
+	- Then create a subnet in the Virtual Network using Azure CLI command